Where Experts Disagree, Models Fail: Detecting Implicit Legal Citations in French Court Decisions: Dataset Construction

 \subsection{Bi-Encoder Training on Explicit Citations}

-We first train a retrieval model on \emph{explicit} citations, i.e. cases where chunks contain verbatim article numbers.
-Starting from the 182,155 court decisions, we extract chunks that explicitly cite Civil Code articles using regex patterns and TF-IDF filtering (details in Appendix~\ref{app:biencoder}).
-This gives 89,817 positive pairs from 36,385 decisions.
+We first train a retrieval model on \emph{explicit} citations, i.e. cases where chunks contain verbatim article numbers, extracted with regex patterns and TF-IDF filtering (details in Appendix~\ref{app:biencoder}).
 Before training, we mask all legal references in the text (article numbers, code names, statute references) with special tokens.
-By doing so, we force the model to learn semantic associations rather than pattern matching.
-We fine-tune a JuriBERT-based bi-encoder using Multiple Negatives Ranking Loss \citep{henderson2017efficient}.
-We then encode all 2,836 Civil Code articles (articles 1 to 2534) and use a FAISS index \citep{johnson2019billion} for nearest-neighbor retrieval.
+We force the model to learn semantic associations rather than pattern matching.
+We fine-tune a JuriBERT-based bi-encoder with Multiple Negatives Ranking Loss \citep{henderson2017efficient}, encode all Civil Code articles and use a FAISS index \citep{johnson2019billion} for nearest-neighbor retrieval.